snakem982/Pandora-Box/README.md

 ## Friendly Reminder

-- My personal ability is limited.
-If you have any good ideas or implementation ideas, you are welcome to open pull request.
 - [Juicity configuration introduction](https://github.com/snakem982/Pandora-Box/blob/main/Juicity.md) No longer
   supported after v0.2.11
 - The specific file configuration is the same as [Mihomo](https://wiki.metacubex.one/config/)